kudobuzz/api-standards/README.md

 * Design resource representations.
 Don’t simply represent database tables.
 * Support field projections on resources.
 Allow clients to reduce the number of fields that come back in the response.
 * For non-resource requests, url should identify the action being taken.
 E.g. if the endpoint converts 100 euros to chinese yen, is should look like `/convert?from=EURO&to=YEN&amount=100`
-* Make it clear in your API documentation that the "non-resource" scenarios are different
+* Make it clear in your API documentation that the "non-resource" scenarios are different.
+You can do this by simply separating out a section of your documentation that makes it clear that you use verbs in cases like this.

 ### Good URL examples
 * List of magazines: